Shreyavalte/Extract-data-fro-twitter-converting-a-txt-file-to-a-csv-file-/README.md

-# Extract data from twitter converting a txt file to a csv file
+# Extract data from twitter
+# convert a txt file to a csv file